skrub-data/skrub/benchmarks/README.md

 pip install -e .[benchmarks]
 ```

+It has been reported that Python >=3.9 is required.

 ### Analyzing results

 The results of the benchmarks ran by maintainers are pushed in the `results/` folder.